meerzq/Hackathon_Projects/README.md

 **One-Stop-Center (OSC)** is a centralized platform designed to address [INSERT MAIN PROBLEM HERE - e.g., fragmented security protocols / student data management / scam awareness].

-Developed within 24 hours, this solution focuses on **Real-World Applicability** and **Security Awareness**, providing a secure interface for users to [INSERT MAIN FUNCTION - e.g., verify links / manage assets / report incidents].
+Developed within 24 hours, this solution focuses on **Real-World Applicability** and **Security Awareness**, providing a secure interface for users to report a scam/hack cases and communicate directly with investigators.

 ## 🚀 Key Features